-- Based on findings from a national survey, 86% of patients undergoing surgery experienced postsurgical pain overall, and 75% of those described its severity as moderate/extreme during the immediate postoperative period (Gan et al. 2014). - Opioids remain an important component of therapy for the management of moderate to severe acute postoperative pain (Small and Laycock 2020). - However, conventional opioids are associated with adverse events (AEs) that can affect patients' health outcomes, compromising optimal postoperative recovery (Small and Laycock 2020; Shafi et al. 2018). - Oliceridine, a new class of IV opioid analgesic acting at μ-opioid receptors, is selective for G-protein signaling (achieving analgesia) with limited recruitment of β-arrestin [associated with opioid-related adverse events (ORAEs)].
+- Opioids remain an important component of therapy for the management of moderate to severe acute postoperative pain (Small and Laycock 2020). - However, conventional opioids are associated with adverse events (AEs).
+The elderly, obese patients, or patients with multiple comorbidities are at increased risk of developing opiod-related adverse events (ORAEs) (Shafi et al. 2018; Bui et al. 2018; Dahan, Aarts, and Smith 2010). - ORAEs can affect patients' health outcomes, compromising optimal postoperative recovery (Small and Laycock 2020; Shafi et al. 2018). - Oliceridine, a new class of IV opioid analgesic acting at μ-opioid receptors, is selective for G-protein signaling (achieving analgesia) with limited recruitment of β-arrestin (associated with ORAEs).